Royal Caribbean Group: Holistica Destinations

 Holistica Destinations was formed in early 2019 as a joint venture between Royal Caribbean Group and the ITM Group with the intention of purchasing the Grand Lucayan Resort and re-developing the neighbouring Freeport Harbour in The Bahamas as a cruise destinations that would benefit the local Freeport economy.
 However, the Government of the Bahamas withdrew support for the re-development of the Grand Lucayan Resort citing that it was 'not in the best interests of the Bahamian people'.
 Holistica continues to plan for a Freeport Harbour re-development.

-Holistica also operates three other popular cruise destinations in the Caribbean.
+Holistica also operates three other Caribbean cruise destinations.
 These are Costa Maya in Mexico, Roatan in Honduras, and Puerto Plata in the Dominican Republic.

 Grand Bahama Shipyard

 Grand Bahama Shipyard is a ship maintenance facility located in Freeport, the Bahamas.
 Royal Caribbean Group holds a 40% stake.
-Other investors include Carnival Corporation (40% stake) and the Grand Bahama Port Authority (20% stake).
-Ans MSC.
+Other investors include Carnival Corporation (40% stake) and the Grand Bahama Port Authority (20% stake), and MSC Cruises.

 Royal Caribbean Group and Carnival Corporation announced a joint investment of $350 million in the shipyard in 2021, partly in response to damage suffered to the facility after an incident involving the collapse of two cranes during maintenance on Oasis of the Seas and damages caused by Hurricane Dorian, both occurring in 2019.